NZMSA/2022-Phase-1/README.md

 --INSERT SOME INSPIRATIONAL WORDS HERE==

 ## Phase 1 Requirements
 You're probably here for the nitty gritty on how to pass phase 1.
-There are 2 main requirements to pass phase 1:
+There is one main requirement to pass phase 1:

-- [ ] A
-- [ ] List
-- [ ] Of
-- [ ] Requirements
+- [ ] Get 34,000XP on your MS Learn account

+That's it.
+Yeah.
+Just sign up for [MS Learn](https://docs.microsoft.com/en-us/learn/), start doing some learning, and accumulate that much XP.

 ## Recommended Modules for Phase 2
 If you're anything like us, there's a lot of things to choose from when you first hit the [MS Learn](https://docs.microsoft.com/en-us/learn/) website ranging from the incredibly difficult and alien to things that might not necessarily be useful.
 We've decided to help out, and have compiled a list of modules that we think will be highly useful as foundational knowledge going into Phase 2: